 As well as contact information, there are other questions about leads that might be more valuable to you than others.

 One good question to add to your forms is asking your leads what they expect the price range to be.

 It’s a very valuable technique for you and for your sales team to see how much a lead values your product or service before going in.
 And communicating with sales in this way is not an option to Darragh: it’s a way of life.
 What marketing does will always affect sales.

 “For a really good marketing job, your sales person’s job should be little more than a cashier.
 For a really bad marketing job, your sales person has to be close to a used car salesman.”

 Darragh always makes sure to communicate with the sales team to try and make their job easer.
 He especially makes a habit to ask what common questions sales is fielding from leads.
 Those could be the subject of new, valuable blog posts.

-REDDIT: A SECRET WEAPON?
+REDDIT: A SECRET WEAPON FOR MANUFACTURERS?

 One unexpected source of leads that Darragh touched on in our interview was Reddit.
 Frankly, we couldn’t help but ask for more information about that.

 As it turns out, Reddit is one of the top nine most visited sites in the world.
 It even ranks fourth in the United States.
 It’s the “front page of the internet,” and it’s a bit of an anomaly.
 Reddit is its own self-contained ecosystem, says Darragh.
 If you can swing it, it can also be a really cheap source of advertising.
 But…you need to do it right.

 The site is comprised of a predominantly 60% male audience under the age of 38, who are moderate to liberal in their thinking.